Monty Engine — Capabilities & Security Model

 Built-in Functions

-Standard Python builtins: len, range, enumerate, zip, map, filter, sorted, reversed, sum, min, max, abs, round, isinstance, getattr, type, id, repr, str, int, float, bool, list, dict, set, tuple, print, hash, etc.
+Standard Python builtins: len, range, enumerate, zip, map, filter, sorted, reversed, sum, min, max (with key= and default=), abs, round, isinstance, getattr, hasattr, setattr, type, id, repr, str, int, float, bool, list, dict, set, tuple, print, hash, etc.

 Standard Library Modules